 Neil Diamond has been a staple in music and pop culture since 1963 when he released his first solo single, “Clown Town.”
 Although this was predicted to be a hit, it failed to chart successfully.
 Diamond began to spend the majority of the following years songwriting.
 He wrote for many legendary performers, including Elvis Presley and the Monkees, and wrote some legendary tunes including “I’m a Believer” and “Sweet Caroline”.

 From this soundtrack/album alone I am amazed at Diamond’s songwriting.
-It takes a lot to be a songwriter, but he has a special quality I feel many don’t, and that’s adaptability.
+It takes a lot to be a songwriter, but he has a special quality I feel many don’t.
+That’s adaptability.
 He was able to adapt his lyrics to a storyline, instead of writing from just his personal experiences.

 The album opens with the hit “America.”
 I think most Americans know this song, even if they don’t know where it came from.
 It’s an anthem for every American and could be considered an anthem for many immigrants.
 The songs talks about coming to America for freedom, a home, and ultimately to pursue a dream, all set to an uptempo musical style.
 The last seconds of the song use lyrics from the classic song “My Country Tis of Thee.”
 A great ending to an optimistic ode to this great nation.